calnet-oss/grails-external-groovy-plugin/README.md

-"simple scripts" that execute and exit, but if the script utilizes certain classes and objects within the parent class loader scope, then one or more of those classes or objects may gain and hold a reference to a class or object with the script's class loader scope.
+"simple scripts" that execute and exit, but if the script utilizes certain classes and objects within the parent class loader scope, then one or more of those classes or objects may gain and hold a reference to a class or object within the script's class loader scope.
 The same can be said if the script launches threads that don't exit.

 Advice: